Gemma Correll is a cartoonist, writer, illustrator and describes herself as an "all-around small person".

 I love reading, so I spend a lot of time in bookstores (Oakland is full of them!) and in the library.
 I sit in coffee shops and doodle or read.
 I go for walks in the sun with my pugs.
 I travel whenever possible – I love to visit new places.
-I go to thrift stores and antiques shops to find the kitschy ornaments and souvenirs that I collect – I love snow globes and vintage plastic knick knacks.
+I go to thrift stores and antique shops to find the kitschy ornaments and souvenirs that I collect – I love snow globes and vintage plastic knick-knacks.

 What's happening next?
 Do you have any interesting projects, books or exhibitions coming up?